 The Corporation is a Canadian resource company currently engaged in the exploration for, and development and production of, petroleum and natural gas in the Western Canadian Sedimentary Basin and onshore in New Brunswick.
-With the completion of the Cenovus Transaction in December 2020, Headwater acquired high quality oil production, reserves and lands in the Clearwater play in the Marten Hills area of Alberta.
-In May 2022, Headwater announced it had accumulated a significant land position prospective for heavy oil in the Falher/Clearwater plays in the Greater Peavine and West Nipisi areas, establishing the Corporation's next exploration focus areas.
-In 2023, Headwater continued its pursuit of organic growth opportunities in and beyond the boundaries of the Clearwater acreage adding 198 net sections to the Corporation's land base.
-At December 31, 2023, Headwater had accumulated a total of 155 net sections of land outside of the Clearwater acreage across numerous oil fairways in Western Canada.
+Headwater acquired high quality oil production, reserves and lands in the Clearwater play in the Marten Hills area of Alberta in December 2020.
+In May 2022, Headwater announced it had accumulated a significant land position prospective for heavy oil in the Clearwater/Falher plays in the Greater Peavine and Greater Nipisi areas, establishing the Corporation's next exploration focus areas.
+In 2023 and 2024, Headwater continued its pursuit of organic growth opportunities adding significant acreage to the Corporation's land base.
+As at March 13, 2025, Headwater had accumulated over 600 net sections of Clearwater lands and over 190 net sections of land outside of the Clearwater acreage across numerous oil fairways in Western Canada.
+During the year ended December 31, 2024, the Corporation drilled its first stratigraphic test and single-leg horizontal well, prospective for heavy oil, in Handel, Saskatchewan.